 “Enough,” I shouted to nobody but the inclemency.
 “Spain, here I come.”

 I shook my head to clear the raindrops streaming down my face, flicked the damp cigarette butt into the water, watched it float away, and headed for my bedsit.
-The heater full on.

-Chapter 2 – Farewell Blighty
+On the way I spotted a phone box and pushed inside.
+I rooted in my pockets for some coins and dialed the number I had long since memorised.
+There was some noise on the line as the phone connected and then the ringing tone.

-“The Fontainebleau,” said Donna Webster answering the only phone in the Hotel lobby.
+“The Fontainebleau,” said the voice.

 “Mum?”
 I said after pressing button A and listening to my piggy bank contents disappear for ever.
+I picture my mother, standing in the lobby of the hotel, phone pushed up against her ear.

 “Robin, how lovely to hear your voice.
 Where are you?”

 “At home.
 I’m using the payphone dad so generously installed in the hall.
 It eats up my coins faster than a gecko swallowing a mosquito, so I’ll keep it brief.
 Have you opened yet?”

 “Our first busload of package holidaymakers from Wings Tours arrived yesterday.”

 “How is it going?”
+I asked.

 “Hectic, we completely underestimated how many staff we needed.
 Is there any chance you could come and help?”

 “It’s why I’m phoning.
 I’ve had enough here.
 Is it all right if I drive down like now?”

 “Of course, darling.
 Is there anything wrong?”

 “No, but I’ll explain when I see you.
 I’ll be there in around forty-eight hours, ok?”

 Just as the beeps announced more coins were required, we squeezed in our goodbyes.

-What a relief, I thought, the hotel was finally finished and there were paying guests.
-It sounded good.
+Chapter 2 – Farewell Blighty

 My father’s investment property was just off Staines High Street.
 Originally a four-bed Victorian house, it had been converted into thirteen one-bed apartments and studios.
-The builder, a mate of my dad, supposedly, had skimped on the sound insulation between rooms which had proved embarrassing when Tracy was feeling amorous often resulting in thumps on the ceiling, wall, or door.
+The builder, a mate of my dad, supposedly, had skimped on the sound insulation between rooms, which had proved embarrassing when Tracy was feeling amorous.
 Sadly, I was accustomed to the consequences of my father’s do it on the cheap mentality.
 He might drive a Rolls Royce but when it came to choosing good builders, he was a walking nightmare.

 I stripped the sheets and tidied up the tiny room.
-There wasn’t much so it didn’t take long.
+There wasn’t much, so it didn’t take long.
 I walked into Staines town centre, dropped the bedding and dirty clothes into the laundry, and went to Curry’s to purchase a high technology present for my parents.
 Everyone was raving about them on TV, and it would be a useful tool at the hotel.
 I carried the large weighty package home and found a place for it in the Jag on the front passenger seat before adjourning to the Beehive.
-It wasn’t my local pub but the owner of the betting shop where I worked most mornings always propped up the bar on his way home and out of respect, I felt I owed him an explanation for my sudden departure.
+It wasn’t my local pub but the owner of the betting shop, where I worked most mornings, always propped up the bar on his way home and, out of respect, I felt I owed him an explanation for my sudden departure.
 He was a dapper, short, balding, rotund fellow with a bushy moustache and the name of Reg.
 By the expression on his face, he was pleased to see me.

 “Not your usual establishment,” said Reg.
 “What can I get you?”